Azure/reliable-web-app-pattern-java/README.md

 If you don't see the popup, open up the Visual Studio Code Command Palette.
 There are three ways to open the Code Command Palette:

-- For Mac users, use the keyboard shortcut ⇧⌘P
+- Mac: Use the keyboard shortcut `⇧⌘P`
-- For Windows and Linux users, use Ctrl+Shift+P
+- Windows and Linux: Use `Ctrl+Shift+P`
-- In the VS Code, navigate to View -> Command Palette.
+- VS Code: navigate to `View` then `Command Palette`.

-Then, search for `Dev Containers: Rebuild and Reopen in Container` in the Command Palette.
+Once the Code Command Palette is open, search for `Dev Containers: Rebuild and Reopen in Container` in the Command Palette.

 ![WSL Ubuntu](docs/assets/vscode-reopen-in-container-command.png)

-**2. Prepare for deployment**
+### 3. Prepare for deployment

 Open a terminal in VS Code and enter the following.
 When prompted to enter a new environment name, choose one that's less than 18 characters.